Microwave-optical spectroscopy of Rydberg excitons in the ultrastrong driving regime: The Model

 At the probe frequency, we study the absorption of the probe laser, but the medium also generates fields at frequencies not present in the incident light.
 Consequently, sidebands on the laser are generated with intensity for $N \neq 0$, and $\eta$ is a constant of proportionality which depends on the length of the crystal, the frequency of the light, the refractive index of Cu$_2$O, and the collection efficiency of the sideband light.
-Due to a lack of knowledge about collection efficiencies, we do not have access to $\eta$, so it is fit from data (see results).
+We do not have access to the value of $\eta$ due to a lack of knowledge about collection efficiencies, and therefore we fit this parameter from the data (see section~\ref{sec:results}).